solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_08_Connect_Query_PHP.md

 ?>
 ```

-You should see the console output message `Insert: Affected 1 rows`.
+The console output message `Insert: Affected 1 rows` should be displayed.

 The third code snippet utilizes the `mysqli_query()` method, just like the first code snippet.
 However, it also utilizes the `mysqli_fetch_assoc()` method to parse the result set.